Terms of Service

 Platform: means the Venly digital marketplace, created and administered by Provider for the purpose of facilitating transaction between Users with regard to digital items.

-Provider: means BV Venly, or any of its successors under applicable law, a company incorporated and existing under the laws of Belgium, with offices at Antwerpsesteenweg 45, 2830 Willebroek, Belgium and registered in the Belgian Crossroads Bank of Enterprises under n° 0704.738.355.
+Provider: means Venly NV, or any of its successors under applicable law, a company incorporated and existing under the laws of Belgium, with offices at Antwerpsesteenweg 45, 2830 Willebroek, Belgium and registered in the Belgian Crossroads Bank of Enterprises under n° 0704.738.355.

 Services: means all services, including any related products or deliverables, provided by Provider to a third party, including in particular Wallet Services and Services related to the Platform.